JayPrates/gamedia-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## Description

-For this project I created a full-stack application using MERN Stack.
-Gamedia is a social media web application made to connect all gamers though a variety of communities by allowing them to share experiences through posts.
+Gamedia is a a full-stack application created using MERN Stack.
+It's a social media web application made to connect all gamers though a variety of communities by allowing them to share experiences through posts.

 ## Back End